 Before you’ve even said a word, the person across from you has noticed your body position, posture, facial expressions, and more.

-People judge you with their eyes before anything else when they meet you, so your body language is important in making a first impression and being remembered.
+For this reason, your body language is important in making a first impression and being remembered.

-Maintaining eye contact shows confidence.
 Avoiding eye contact shows submission, nervousness, and a lack of confidence… especially while speaking.

-And the best way to build strong eye contact is to practice in everyday situations.
+The best way to build strong eye contact is to practice in everyday situations.

 That way when you’re in a “big” moment it’ll happen naturally.
 The biggest mistake you can make is waiting until important moments to start *trying* to maintain eye contact.
 It’s much easier to just build a habit of it by trying right now, and every day.